Amsterdam/design-system/documentation/definition-of-done.md

 - You've followed [the contribution guidelines](../CONTRIBUTING.md)
 - You've added or updated the story of the component
 - Your code has the necessary tests written
-- The component is exported in the relevant `index.ts`
 - You've updated the [changelog](../CHANGELOG.md) unreleased section
 - The component, or all elements of a component for more complex cases, can have an additional class name, to enable restyling
 - The component has an EUPL-1.2+ license header and all documentation has a Creative Commons 0 (CC0) license header

 ## React

+- The component is exported in `src/unstyled/index.ts`, the component's style is imported in `src/index.ts`
 - The component, or all elements of a component for more complex cases, support(s) ForwardRef in React

 ## NL Design System